apryakhin/legion.stanford.edu/profiling.md

     them from running too far in advance.
 In many ways this value is analogous to the size of a re-order buffer (ROB) in hardware processors.
 The default value is 1024.
- * `-hl:sched` - Set the maximum number of ready tasks which must be available to run on a low-level processor before the high-level runtime stops invoking the mapper to schedule more tasks.
+ * `-lg:sched` - Set the maximum number of ready tasks which must be available to run on a low-level processor before the high-level runtime stops invoking the mapper to schedule more tasks.
 This controls how far in advance